IP addresses for the firewall allowlist

 Genesys Cloud is deployed in a public cloud environment where IP addresses are expected to change.
 The IP addresses used by Genesys Cloud are provided by our vendor from their public IP pool, which contains many IP addresses used by many other organizations.
-All client connections (including BYOC Premises Edges, WebRTC Clients, and hard phones for BYOC Cloud and PCV customers) to Genesys Cloud are initiated as outbound connections to Genesys Cloud cloud services.
+All client connections (including BYOC Premises Edges, WebRTC Clients, and hard phones for BYOC Cloud and Genesys Cloud Voice customers) to Genesys Cloud are started as outbound connections to Genesys Cloud cloud services.
 When network access restrictions are used, such as a firewall, Genesys Cloud recommends allowing client outbound access on the specified ports to any IP destination.

-For more information on IP addresses and ports, see the following FAQs:
+For more information about IP addresses and ports, see the following FAQs:

 Genesys Cloud also uses certain IP addresses for outbound data action traffic, outbound Open Messaging traffic, AudioHook, and outbound SMTP traffic to customer endpoints.
 You can add these IP addresses to your allowlist to prevent unauthorized access to your API resources.
 To retrieve a list of these IP addresses, call GET /api/v2/ipranges.

-Note: Whenever possible, Genesys will announce changes to the list of IP addresses for outbound data action traffic and SMTP traffic under Features coming soon for the Platform.
+Note: Whenever possible, Genesys announces changes to the list of IP addresses for outbound data action traffic and SMTP traffic under Features coming soon.

-Note: Vendors may update the lists at any time without notice.
+Note: Vendors can update the lists at any time without notice.

 Owner Services IP addresses Description